w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 After confirming that you have backed up your seed, a new textbox will appear in which you can set a PIN.
 The PIN code should contain at least 6 digits.
 If the PIN codes do not match, it will not allow you to create an account.
 The PIN code will be used when signing any transaction, or to protect sensitive operations such as deleting an identity or revealing the recovery phrase.
+In the latest version of [Parity Signer (5.x.x)](https://apps.apple.com/us/app/parity-signer/id1218174838), the PIN of the phone device will be used instead and you do not have to create a separate PIN for your accounts.

 Note that if someone knows the 12/24 words in your recovery phrase, they will still have control over your account, even if they do not know the PIN.